Under Our Own Tuscan Sun

 Florentine steak

-I left the hotel and trickled down the same street I had two days before, it was just as crowded with tourists, but somehow I was less fearful this time.
-The GPS guided me as it had before with a series of ridiculous instructions, left, left, left, right, cross the bridge, etc., but I felt a bit more confident this time.
-When I crossed the Ponte Ella Grazie bridge and was instructed to turn right into a giant fenced off road, I opted to go left like the rest of traffic.
-I’m smart like that.
-And it didn’t take long before I was on the rural highway climbing up into the hills of Tuscany, twisting, turning, catching peek-a-boo views of the vineyards, olive groves, and aging cypress and arbor vitae lined up like soldiers on the tops of the distant hills.
 The Audi’s navigation system beeped gently at me whenever I exceeded five kilometers over the speed limit which changed quickly and often.
 It was annoying but necessary to prevent me from the feared run in with Gianni-Law.
 This wasn’t the real threat, though.
 As I came off of a curve and I looked up into my rearview mirror, another car blasted up on me and then around me going at least 50 km over the speed limit.
 And then another, and still another.
 Complete disregard for the speed limit, but more impressive was the absolute lack of fear of being ticketed.
-There are speed cameras all over Tuscany as I would discover.
+There are speed cameras all over Tuscany as I would come to discover.
 They are marked by little signs with old fashioned police helmets like the British police used to wear.
-I would also discover that no matter where I was, on small roads or larger highways, the Italians all knew where these cameras were and would slow down when passing them before stomping on the accelerator back to light speed.
+I would also discover that no matter where I was, on small roads or larger highways, the Italians all seemed to know where these cameras were and they would slow down just before passing them and then stomp on the accelerator back to light speed.

 Francesco invited us to return for harvest and said he would gladly put us to work.
-He lives in the village and had shown us the window to his apartment as we walked by, apparently they provide lodging for their employees in the town or they have issues finding employees.
+He lives in the village and had shown us the window to his apartment as we walked by, apparently they provide lodging for their employees in the town or they have issues finding workers.
 The town is beautiful but quite remote.
 During the season there is also a restaurant and a cafe open.
-There is a series of small villas available to rent and everyone salivated at the chance to come back and stay for an expended period.
+There is a series of small villas available to rent and everyone salivated at the chance to come back and stay for an extended period.
 He then told us we were free to wander around the town and told us where the best view was, so we worked our way up a steep hill to that viewpoint.
 Here is what we saw.

 The small village of Volpaia in Chianti, Tuscany